b1o/bilplus-docs/staff/CarProductionScreen.md

     - checkbox

-`Needs explanation to what the checkbox selection does exactly`
+`Needs explanation to what the checkbox selection does exactly` THE "DAMAGE BOXES" IS TO CLEARIFY THE EXACT JOB THAT NEEDS TO BE PERFORMED AND BY ACTIVIATE THE CHECK BOX STAFF MEMBE VERIFY THAT THEY HAVE 1.
+TAKE PART OF THE INOFRMATION 2.
+COMPLETET THAT JOB

 ## Images & Documents

-1. Gallery button that opens a screen with all the photos related to the car
+1. Gallery button that opens a screen with ALL the photos related to the car
-2. Pdf button should open related document
+2. Pdf button should open related documentS

 ## Comment